This Canadian Island Is an Unlikely Dream Destination That’s Best Explored by Sea

 Courtesy of Erin Minuskin/Unsplash

 Of the four sailings I’ve done with Adventure Canada (Scotland, Greenland to Wild Labrador, Sable Island, and Newfoundland), the Newfoundland Circumnavigation was, by far, my favorite.
-I’m even considering doing it again, only next time during fall, when brilliant wildflowers will be replaced with fiery autumn foliage.
-Adventure Canada rotates early summer and fall departures each year, and regardless of when you go, you’ll be glad you did.
+I’m even considering doing it again, only next time during fall, since Adventure Canada rotates early summer and fall departures each year.
+During the cooler season, brilliant wildflowers will be replaced with fiery autumn foliage, and I’m eager to see it.

 Cassandra Brooklyn is a freelance travel writer and guidebook author based in New York City.
 She specializes in sustainable, accessible, and solo travel and all things outdoors.
 Her writing has appeared in the New York Times, New York, Wall Street Journal, National Geographic, Travel + Leisure, and more.